sparktsang/sparktsang.github.io/_posts/invaders.md

 But I am still haunted by it.
 Because I know that for a period of time today, I was not myself.
 There was no "self" to speak of.
 There was only the cold, binary logic of winning or losing a miniature war.
 I was both the general and the soldier, fighting not just for my own interest, but for a principle of justice.
 If I had lost, a part of me—the part that believes the world shouldn't be worse off because of our actions—would have died.

 And to win that war, it seems, I had no choice but to become a tool.
+In a world where reason can no longer protect us, we learn to weaponize our humanity.

 I had won the war for a quiet room.
 But in the process, I had to kill a part of myself—the part that believed a just world could be won with reason alone.

 The silence in my room that night was profound.
 It was the sound of a small victory.